-The Chelsea First United Methodist Community Concert Series is a FREE Community Concert program.
+The Chelsea First UMC Community Concert Series is a FREE Community Concert program.

 All are welcome to this free, family-friendly community concert series!
 Come join us for some great concerts featuring local talent and a wide variety of music on the east lawn.
 Please bring a chair or blanket to sit on.
 Masks and Social Distancing are required.
 Inclement weather we will move indoors to the sanctuary.
 Masks are required indoors.